-We are launching a new initiative this year to enhance students' preparation for living and learning at Middlebury.
-A select number of First-Year Seminars will have an additional component to their course - a Scholars' Development Lab - that will meet for an hour on several Friday afternoons during the semester.
-The Scholars' Development Lab [SDL] will involve students in discussions and workshops with faculty and other campus professionals on topics related to their transition to college and to life as an emerging, engaged adult.
+FYS Labs: This Spring, we will continue a new initiative to enhance students' preparation for living and learning at Middlebury.
+All seven Spring '25 First-Year Seminars will have an additional component to their weekly schedules - a learning lab - that will meet every Friday afternoon for 50 minutes.
+These lab meetings will involve students in discussions and workshops with campus professionals on topics related to their transition to college.
+Lab topics may include some of the following: what is college for?, time management, creating connections, teamwork, navigating difficult conversations, etc. There will be ten Friday lab meetings across the semester.